 What is Methodism? - a brief explanation

-The Methodist Church is a mainstream Christian Church.
+The Methodist Church is a mainstream world wide Christian Church.
 It works in partnership with other denominations whenever possible.
 But there are certain emphases in the Methodist culture which make it distinctive.

 'All can be saved'